matt-thompson/tags/README.md

 * [boxlib](http://randomsoftwareideas.com/tags/docs/jsdocs/module-boxlib.html) -- Boxlib API docs
 * [Holy Grail](http://randomsoftwareideas.com/tags/docs/examples/holy-grail.html) -- Boxlib example

-## Boxlib Implementation of the Todo Application
+## Tags Implementation of the Todo Application

 > The Tags implementation of the ToDo application shows how the Tags Framework can be used to implement an MVC-style Web application.